PranavShekhar13/MercuryAI/README.md

 <br/>

-Open the following ipynb file the Google Colabrotory Environment for the proper source code and concise documentation of the project :-  [Click Here](https://colab.research.google.com/drive/1LvD_6S9iPQIaL0A2r4JYE28ZsvguBGBy?usp=sharing)
+Open the following ipynb file in the Google Colabrotory Environment for the proper source code and concise documentation of the project :-  [Click Here](https://colab.research.google.com/drive/1LvD_6S9iPQIaL0A2r4JYE28ZsvguBGBy?usp=sharing)

 For the documentation and source code on GitHub :- [CLick Here](https://github.com/PranavShekhar13/MercuryAI/blob/main/RealTimeImage%26Video.ipynb)